Living with Chronic Pain

 How Is Chronic Pain Diagnosed?

-Chronic pain is defined as any type of pain that persists after three to six months.
-The pain may come and go, or it may hurt all the time.
+Chronic pain is defined as any type of pain that persists longer than six months.
+The pain may come and go, or it may be present all the time.
 Getting a proper diagnosis is an important part of developing the right treatment plan.

 In order to determine pain levels, a health care provider often asks important questions, such as the following:

 Tracking this information at home and maintaining a pain log is an effective way to help a health care provider determine a diagnosis and find appropriate treatments.

 A pain scale is a tool used by health care providers to determine the severity of pain.
 There are different types of pain scales and the type of information the scale gathers often depends on the scale.
 Information gathered includes, but is not limited to: pain severity, duration, pain type, and emotional impact.
 Informing the health care provider of fluctuations of pain levels throughout the day is helpful for diagnosis and treatment.
 If certain things make the pain worse or better, be sure to label those activities with a pain number and tell the provider.